detsutut/shinyDBNet/README.md

 # ShinyDBNet Documentation

-This open-source Shiny application provides an **interactive framework for learning, visualizing and reasoning with Discrete Bayesian Networks** (DBNs), a type of probabilistic graphical model that uses Bayesian inference for probability computations.
+Originally developed whithin the UMC's ADFICE_IT project as an educational tool for fall-risk prevention in eldery patients, this open-source Shiny application evolved as a public, generic toolkit providing an **interactive framework for learning, visualizing and reasoning with Discrete Bayesian Networks** (DBNs), a type of probabilistic graphical model that uses Bayesian inference for probability computations.

 *This documentation assumes that the reader is already familiar with of Bayesian Networks.
 If not so, a gentle introduction to the main concepts of Bayesian Networks can be found [here](https://machinelearningmastery.com/introduction-to-bayesian-belief-networks/), along with some further readings.*